mocks-server/website/versioned_docs/version-1.7.0/tutorials-dynamic.md

 This tutorial assumes that you have completed the ["Definitions using javascript" tutorial](tutorials-static.md).

-You have now static fixtures defined using javascript, but, what if you want your `/api/users/:id` api url to respond with the correspondant user without the need of changing the current behavior?
+You have now static fixtures defined using javascript, but, what if you want your `/api/users/:id` api url to respond with the correspondent user without the need of changing the current behavior?

 This is __usually not recommended__, because you are going to implement almost a "real api", and maybe it should be better to shutdown the Mocks Server and connect the application to your real api, but for some special cases maybe you need to accomplish it.